elix/elix.org/content/ContentItemsMixin.md

 notify it of future content changes, and turns on the optimization.
 In that mode, the mixin saves a reference to the computed set of items, and will return that immediately on subsequent calls to the `items` property.
-If this mixin is used in conjunction with `DefaultSlotContentMixin` (above), the latter will take care of automatically invoking `symbols.contentChanged`, and automatically engage the optimization.
+If this mixin is used in conjunction with `SlotContentMixin` (above), the latter will take care of automatically invoking `symbols.contentChanged`, and automatically engage the optimization.